 The depth of utilities varies by location and by type of utility.
 An underground pipe or cable may no longer be at the same depth as when it was originally buried if grading, leveling, erosion or other nearby surface activity has taken place.
 For that reason, Utah law does not require utility owners to indicate the depth of their underground facilities.
 Utah law does not specify how deep utility lines must be buried.
 For more information, please see FAQ #1.

 Coordinates can be provided from a GPS unit in NAD83 format to identify a rural area or other location that does not have an address.
 The location must be pre-marked in the field and the excavator must also provide the Township & Range section number and approximate distance from an address, intersection or highway mile marker.
-The excavator must be available to provide driving directions to a utility owner if requested.
+The excavator must provide a phone number for a field contact who is able to provide driving directions to a utility owner if requested.

 Blue Stakes uses GIS data provided by the State of Utah’s Automated Geographic Reference Center (AGRC) in its mapping system.
 AGRC compiles official map data from local government sources, including city, county, and state agency mapping departments.
 The coordinate system and datum used for all Blue Stakes map layers is unprojected latitude/longitude NAD83.
 To view AGRC’s base map viewer, click here.
 You can reference this map prior to contacting Blue Stakes if you need to determine the name of a road, find latitude/longitude coordinates for your dig site, etc.